 Step #5 – Appraisal

-Next, we will order an appraisal to determine the current property value.
-This is usually done with a Broker’s Price Opinion (BPO).
-In some cases, a full appraisal is completed.
+Next, we order an appraisal to determine the current property value, usually with a Broker’s Price Opinion (BPO).
+In some cases, we get a full appraisal.

-By doing this, we can make sure the property value is equal to or greater than the sales price.
-If the appraisal shows that the value is lower, we may need to provide a revised offer.
+The appraisal makes sure the property value is equal to or greater than the sales price.
+If the appraisal shows that the value is lower, we may need to revise our written offer.

 Step #6 – Title Search

-We perform a title search for several reasons: to verify the seller’s ownership rights, and to discover whether there are any claims, errors, assessments, debts or other restrictions on the property.
-Title problems identified by a search can impact the value of a property, and should be corrected prior to closing.
+We perform a title search to verify the seller’s ownership rights.
+We discover whether there are any claims, errors, assessments, debts or other restrictions on the property.
+Title problems identified by a search impact the value of a property.
+They need to be corrected before closing.

 Step #7 – Closing

-Once all of the steps in note selling are completed, we will send the final closing documents to the title company.
-They will arrange to meet with you for the signing.
-The title company will handle the exchange of money for the original note and transfer the documents.
-Funds are usually paid in the form of a wire transfer or cashier’s check.
-We also encourage you to have your attorney review the documentation and be available for counsel during the closing process.
+Once all of the steps in note selling are completed, we send the final closing documents to the title company.
+They arrange to meet you for the signing.

-The team at Alvernia Capital Management are experts in the note selling process.
-When you work with us, you’ll just need to gather the necessary documentation and let us do the heavy lifting for you!
+We are experts in the note selling process.
+When you work with us, just gather the necessary documents and let us do the heavy lifting for you!